Mega Man: Battle & Chase: Development

 Series artist and producer Keiji Inafune claimed that he had always wanted to "[bring] the unique 'beat your enemies and take their stuff aspect' of Mega Man to a racing cart game".
 The game's character designs and promotion images were illustrated by Shinsuke Komaki and Hideki Ishikawa.
 The concept art for Guts Man in his Wild Arms racer was redone for the overseas version due to the original piece containing the character performing an offensive gesture.
 The musical score for Mega Man: Battle & Chase was composed by Yoshinori Ono and has vocals by Yoshino Aoki and Ryoji Yamamoto.
 This was one of Aoki's first projects at Capcom.
 She sang theme for the character Roll, Kaze yo Tsutaete (風よ伝えて), which was used as both an ending theme and for the game's Japanese television commercial advertisement.
 The second vocal ending theme A ~ Otoko Ichidai (あ~男一代) features Yamamoto as the character Guts Man.
 A CD soundtrack for the game was released by Victor Entertainment in Japan on June 21, 1997.

 Mega Man: Battle & Chase was released in Japan on March 20, 1997.
 The developer Capcom had planned to release the game in North America the following month.
 However, despite being advertised in numerous gaming magazines, Mega Man Battle & Chase did not pass approval from Sony Computer Entertainment for an individual release in North America due to an already large presence of mascot-themed racing games in the video game market.
 In April 1998, Infogrames published an English version of the game.
-It was one of the few PAL region Capcom titles released at this time that wasn't published by Virgin Interactive.
+It was one of the few PAL region Capcom titles released at this time that wasn't published by Virgin Interactive Entertainment.
 In 2006, Mega Man Battle & Chase was included along with the first six Mega Man X games in the North American Mega Man X Collection for the PlayStation 2 (PS2) and GameCube.